 The proposed bill amends several sections of South Dakota law to ensure that birth certificates and other official documents accurately reflect an individual's biological sex.
-Key amendments include the requirement for applications for licenses and identification cards to include the applicant's sex as defined in state law, and mandates that birth certificates must contain the child's date of birth, place of birth, and sex.
-The bill also specifies that the sex listed on a birth certificate can only be amended under certain conditions, such as clerical errors, court findings of incorrect information, or corrections for children born with congenital anomalies.
+Key amendments include the requirement for applications for birth certificates to state the applicant's sex as defined in a new section, and the inclusion of sex on various forms of identification, such as operator's licenses and nondriver identification cards.
+The bill specifies that the sex listed on a birth certificate can only be amended under certain conditions, such as clerical errors, court findings of incorrect information, or corrections for children born with congenital anomalies.

 House State Affairs Engrossed, 02/13/2025: 32-12-3, 32-12-17.10, 32-12-17.2, 34-25-1.1, 34-25-8, 34-25-51